Pattern 4.1: Delegate Influence

 Pattern 4.2: Circle

-A circle is a semi-autonomous, self-governing, and self-organizing group of people collaborating to respond to a driver.
+A circle is an equivalent, semi-autonomous and self-governing group of people collaborating to respond to a driver.

 - may be permanent or temporary

-- a circle acts within the constraints of the surrounding organization
+- a circle acts within the constraints of their domain

 Pattern 4.3: Role